homeowmorphism/magic-tmux-box/README.md

 I use this code to run my Twitter bot, [the EL bot](https://twitter.com/@TheELBot), so that whenever I open my terminal to do work,✨ hugs are given across the world 🌈.
 Sometimes I wanna tune in to the love and attach the session 🌟.

 This is why it's a magic box!
 Hope this code is useful to you as well.

+## Acknowledgements

+This code was written with the help of [Wesley Aptekar-Cassels](https://github.com/WesleyAC) at the [Recurse Center](https://github.com/recursecenter).